fauu/Kamite/README.md

       width: …
       height: …

-      # Whether to try to automatically narrow the region’s screenshot to just
+      # Try to automatically narrow the region’s screenshot to just text before
-      # text before OCR-ing it.
+      # OCR-ing it.
-      # Note: The implementation of this function is currently very basic.
+      # NOTE: The implementation of this function is currently very basic.
 It
       #       might not prove helpful in most use-cases
       autoNarrow: no
     }